-Setting up and using projects is the first task that must be done when using BeetleboxCI.
+Setting up and using pipelines is the first task that must be done when using BeetleboxCI.
 This document describes how projects may be created and managed.

 A project manages a single Continuous Integration pipeline.
-Each pipeline links to one code repository.
+Each pipeline links to one code repository this is including all branches.
 By placing a

 config.yaml file in the code repository, you can setup different workflows in a pipeline.
-Using projects allows you to:
+Using pipelines allows you to:

 - Setup Continuous Integration workflows.